 Food and Wine Pairing

 White wines traditionally work best with delicate to light fare, just as red wines traditionally work best with heavier, richer foods.
 This isn’t always the case, but it’s convenient to use as a starting point.
 One thing to keep in mind: In the world of food and wine pairing, opposites do not attract.
-The combination is either going elevate the flavors of both the food and the wine, or when paired improperly the two will may even lessen your experience.
-Remember, we’re looking for like and like—a lasting relationship, a marriage of flavors that will endure and continue to perform with every bite/sip.
+The combination is either going to elevate the flavors of both the food and the wine, or when paired improperly the two will may even lessen your experience.
+Remember, we’re looking for “like with like” – a lasting relationship, a marriage of flavors that will endure and continue to perform with every bite/sip.

 Example: Say you grill some wild Alaskan salmon on an alder plank and plan to pair that with some Asian-inspired rice and grilled asparagus.
-Now, you need to Castle Rock wine to pair with the fruits of your labor.
-You don’t want an overpowering wine to clobber the flavors of the Salmon such an aggressive young (tannic) Cabernet Sauvignon.
-Many people would gravitate toward our Central Coast Chardonnay.
+Now, you need to pair Castle Rock Wine with the fruits of your labor.
+You don’t want an overpowering wine to clobber the flavors of the salmon such as an aggressive young (tannic) Cabernet Sauvignon.
+Many people would gravitate this pairing toward our Central Coast Chardonnay.
 Not a terrible idea by any means, however it’s not the absolute best choice as delicious as it is.
 Why?
 The Chardonnay has a voluptuous body style and ripe, luscious tropical fruit with some oaky notes, all of which lead to an overall full mouth feel, but it may not stand up to the smokiness and weight of salmon that’s been lightly smoked by a smoldering alder plank.
-Strange as may sound when talking fish, I would suggest a medium bodied red that isn’t too tannic such as our Mendocino County Pinot Noir and save our Chardonnay for a more buttery dish like crab cakes or lobster.
+Strange as it may sound when talking fish, I would suggest a medium bodied red that isn’t too tannic such as our Mendocino County Pinot Noir and save our Chardonnay for a more buttery dish like crab cakes or lobster.